lumina-desktop/lumina-docs/luminaconfig.rst

 :guilabel:`Application` to select the application's name from a drop-down menu.
 Alternately, click :guilabel:`Binary` or :guilabel:`File` to browse to the location of the application or file to open.
-If a file is chosen, |lumina| will automatically open it in an application that is capable of reading the file type.
+If a file is chosen, |lumina| automatically opens it in an application capable of reading the file type.

-.. index:: interface config
+.. index:: interface configuration
 .. _Interface:

 Interface Configuration
 =======================

+..
+TODO continue editing below

 :guilabel:`Interface Configuration`, as seen in :numref:`Figure %s <lumina31>`, is used to configure the desktop,